 - Circus performer

 The Poodle is very recognizable with its long ears, small paws, and most importantly, its defining curly or corded, often clipped coat.
 The practice of clipping their coat was designed for both visual appeal as well as to protect the dog when they are hunting and retrieving.
 Either way, it is important to keep up with their grooming and schedule regular trimmings.
-Thankfully, despite their thick coat, they shed relatively less and are frequently tolerated by people with allergies.
+Thankfully, despite their thick coat, they shed relatively little and are frequently tolerated by people with allergies.

 The breed varies in both size and colors.
 The universally recognized types based on size are the following: Standard Poodle, Miniature Poodle, and Toy Poodle.
 The breed’s coat also comes in various colors which are: